 This week’s “minorities in cartoons” entry is “The Weekenders.”
-The series, about a group of friends’ weekend adventures (hence the show’s name), aired from 2000 to 2004 on ABC Saturday mornings, as well as Disney’s syndicated weekend lineup “One Too.”
+The series, about a group of friends’ weekend adventures (hence the show’s name), aired from 2000 to 2004 on ABC Saturday mornings.
+It also aired on Disney’s syndicated weekend lineup “One Too.”

-One recurring gag of the series was the gang’s hideout, a pizza parlor, constantly remodeling and changing its theme in every episode, not keeping the same name/gimmick/etc. twice.
+One recurring gag of the series was the gang’s hangout, a pizza parlor, constantly remodeling and changing its theme in every episode, not keeping the same name/gimmick/etc. twice.

 One episode, “The Worst Holiday Ever,” shows the gang dealing with each of them celebrating different holidays.
 While Lor celebrates Christmas, Carver instead celebrates Kwanzaa.
 Tish, meanwhile, celebrates Hanukkah.
-Unusually for a TV show not set in the ancient past or in a fantasy setting, the holiday Tino and his mother celebrate is revealed to be the winter solstice.
+Finally, Tino and his mother celebrate the winter solstice, unusual for a TV show not set in a fantasy world or the ancient past.

 On TV/home video

-On top of that lineup, the theme song’s sung by comedian Wayne Brady.
+Finally, the theme song is sung by comedian Wayne Brady.